Alice in Chains (album): Creative process

-Instead of a 12-hour standard workday, Wright established a work schedule which accommodated the band members whenever the group was comfortable in order to maximize creative efforts.
-Staley's addiction often led him to be late or absent for recording and rehearsal sessions, so Wright's assistant Sam Hofstedt was given a pager to notify him when Staley was available to work, regardless of time of day.
+Instead of a 12-hour standard workday, to maximize creative efforts, Wright established a work schedule that accommodated the band members whenever the group was comfortable.
+Because Staley's addiction often led to him being late or absent for recording and rehearsal sessions, Wright's assistant, Sam Hofstedt, was given a pager to notify him when Staley was available to work, regardless of time of day.
 On one occasion, Wright summoned Hofstedt to the studio at 1:00 a.m. after Staley had arrived.
-If Staley had previously tried to hide his drug use from those around him, it became less subtle during the recording of the album.
-Hofstedt recalled, "It seemed apparent to me he was using, because when you go to lock yourself in the bathroom for a while, it's not because you really like the bathroom."
-Staley was seen openly using drugs only once, though it served a purpose in recording a song (which became "God Am").
-The question of stopping work on the album was raised numerous times, but Wright held on, sometimes organizing breaks of several days so that all of the participants in the project could rest and get emotional release from the situation.
+If Staley had tried to hide his drug use from those around him, it became less subtle during the recording of the album.
+Hofstedt said: "It seemed apparent to me he was using, because when you go to lock yourself in the bathroom for a while, it's not because you really like the bathroom".
+Staley was seen openly using drugs only once, though it served a purpose in recording a song, which became "God Am".
+The question of stopping work on the album was raised numerous times, but Wright persisted, sometimes organizing breaks of several days so all of the participants in the project could rest and get emotional release from the situation.

-Bad Animals was equipped with the latest equipment, including a Solid State Logic G-Series mixing console.
-The recording process used 48 channels, so Wright had to plan their distribution carefully, reserving space for instruments before any other work on a song began.
-Sometimes, in order to save money, it was necessary to use the same track for several instruments, such as an acoustic guitar and a guitar solo; Inez called these "George Martin effects".
-The mixing was carried out with little participation of the band, who held full faith in Wright and only approved the final result.
-Almost everything else that happened in the studio was recorded, including conversations between the musicians while working, which allowed them to experiment with and take note of various combinations of guitars, amplifiers, and settings and later choose the best result.
-Hofstedt estimated that over 70 rolls of magnetic tape were used with this approach, remarking years later that the budget for the tape cost roughly an entire modern album production budget.
+Bad Animals had up-to-date equipment, including a Solid State Logic G-Series mixing console.
+The recording process used 48 channels, so Wright had to carefully plan their distribution, reserving space for instruments before any other work on a song began.
+Sometimes, to save money, it was necessary to use the same track for several instruments, such as an acoustic guitar and a guitar solo; Inez called these "George Martin effects".
+Recordings were mixed with little participation from the band, who held faith in Wright and only approved the final result.
+Almost everything that happened in the studio, including conversations between the musicians, was recorded, which allowed them to experiment with and take note of combinations of guitars, amplifiers, and settings, and later choose the best result.
+Hofstedt estimated this approach used over 70 rolls of magnetic tape, and years later said the tape cost roughly the production budget of an entire modern album.